-I think it’s fair to say that weaning your baby can be a rather overwhelming experience.
-Add sleepless nights, to new parents “winging it” and then throw in the need to start cooking and preparing meals for baby and you can see how some parents get a little anxious.
-However, it’s important to try to take the stress out of weaning and to instead see it as a time to experiment, have fun with new tastes and to start gradually introducing your little one onto an adult diet.
+I think it’s fair to say that weaning your baby can be a rather overwhelming experience – and that’s why a weaning checklist can really help!
+It’s important to be prepared, but it’s also helpful to try to take the stress out of weaning and to instead see it as a time to experiment, have fun with new tastes and to start gradually introducing your little one onto an adult diet.

 When it comes to equipment for weaning it’s no different either.
 Have fun with equipment, experiment with what works and discover the firm favourites for both you and for your baby.